How to Automate Collections Emails

 How is intelligent collections different from dunning?

-Dunning sends the same fixed sequence to everyone, while intelligent collections personalizes messages and reads replies for intent.
+Dunning sends the same fixed sequence to everyone, while intelligent collections personalizes messages and ingests the context of conversations.
 Monk's approach is 24% more effective than dunning.

 Does automation handle customer replies?